UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/LABTASKS.md

     - At least one more div for the main part of the page.
 Typically each div is marked with its own id, for CSS formatting.
   - At least **three images**.
 Since we don't have a real business to develop the page for, just use any images as a mock-up.
 Make sure you are following the copyright.
 The quality of the images is not a part of the grade.

-> If you're having trouble finding decent images for your site, remember that you can take pictures with your phone and use them.
+> Protip: If you're having trouble finding decent images for your site, remember that you can take pictures with your phone and use them.
 As long as no people or company logos are featured prominently, images should be safe to use.

   - You must use at least two ids and at least one class in your design.
   - You must use at least 12 elements in your page.
 List items of the same list count as one element for this purpose.
   - You must use at least 10 CSS rules in your CSS file (a rule is a selector followed by settings for this selector).
   - In your CSS you must use each of the following: grouping, nesting, a class, and an id.

-> I'd reccomend playing with grouping and nesting after you've already written a bit of CSS, it'll be easier to understand why it's so cool.
-A good explanation of grouping and nesting can be found [here.](http://lmgtfy.com/?q=grouping+and+nesting+css&l=1)
+> Protip: I'd recommend playing with grouping and nesting after you've already written a bit of CSS, it'll be easier to understand why it's so cool.
+A good explanation of grouping and nesting can be found [here.](http://lmgtfy.com/?q=grouping+and+nesting+css&l=1) Also, you can see some general info on CSS selectors [here.](http://www.w3schools.com/cssref/css_selectors.asp)

   - You must use at least two and no more than five HTML5 features.
   - You may use **no more than three CSS3 features.**